daac-tools/daachorse/README.md

 ## Overview

-The fast implementation of Aho-Corasick algorithm using Double-Array Trie.
+A fast implementation of the Aho-Corasick algorithm using Double-Array Trie.

 ### Examples